 Thanks, Stephan.
 Pleasure.

 Thank you.
 And thank you, listeners.
 Please, at least try your hand at doing a Pink Sheet or two and see where it takes you.
-The show notes will have all of the links that were talked about in this episode and all the different resources, Matt’s books and templates and so forth.
 We’ll catch you in the next episode.
 This is your host, Stephan Spencer, signing off.